Answers to Your Frequently Asked Questions

 Out of all of your books, which one is your favorite?

 Ahhhh, such a hard question!
 Treading Water was my first, so it will always have a special place in my heart.
 I’d have to say tied for second would be Maid for Love and Fatal Affair, because they launched series that have been very successful and are still going strong many books later.
 I’ve been on an amazing journey with each of my series, so all of them are special.
 Georgia on My Mind is another book that is very near and dear to me because it follows the heroine’s story after she loses her mother, something I have unfortunately been through myself.
 Fatal Deception is a book I am very proud of because of the computer crash that occurred in the middle of writing it.
 Despite the challenges of overcoming the crash, I’m thrilled with how it came together—and that I somehow made the deadline!
 I love them all for different reasons.
 How is that for diplomatic?

 I want to make sure I’m notified every time you have a new book released.
 How can I make sure that happens?

 Easy enough!
 Join my newsletter mailing list at the top of the home page and receive an email every time I have news to report about new books or release dates.
 If you are a Kindle reader, make sure you sign up to receive alerts from Amazon whenever new books become available.
 You can sign up here by clicking on the big yellow button under my photo.

 What first led you to self-publish some of your books?

 I had books finished and ready to go and couldn’t find a publisher that was interested in them.
-Maid for Love, book 1 of the McCarthys of Gansett Island Series, was rejected by every romance publisher.
-That series has gone on to sell more than 2.5 million books.
+Maid for Love, book 1 of the Gansett Island Series, was rejected by every romance publisher.
+That series has gone on to sell nearly 5 million books.
 The Treading Water Series, which has been very successful for me and much adored by readers, was also rejected all over the place.